gucci-on-fleek/lockdown-browser/Readme.md

 ### The _Browser_ updates itself, then it stops working

 This tool does not support having the _Lockdown Browser_ update itself.
-Instead, whenever an update is available for the Browser, you should download a fresh installer from wherever you originally downloaded it.
+Instead, whenever an update is available for the _Browser_, you should download a fresh installer from wherever you originally downloaded it.
 The URL should be similar in format to:

 ```text
 https://download.respondus.com/lockdown/download7.php?id=XXXXXXXXX